Oct 25, 2017

 You talk about being enlightened and how you’ve become so

-Bragging has become quite a habit, in fact in social media culture, bragging is a must: Otherwise people would never notice you.
+Bragging has become quite a habit, in fact in social media culture, bragging is a must: Otherwise, people would never notice you.
 Do you find yourself telling others about your great experience of enlightenment?
-Sad news is, this is little less than bragging, and as such it has the prerequisite of an inflated ego.
+The sad news is, this is little less than bragging, and as such it has the prerequisite of an inflated ego.
 Yes, bragging, social media culture, and most aspects of contemporary life work very well in the favour of our egos.
-At the same time they work really great against spirituality, true enlightenment, and the humility this all means.
+At the same time, they work really great against spirituality, true enlightenment, and the humility this all means.
 If you talk about being enlightened, rest assured, you are nowhere near it yet.

 You think yourself special because of your enlightenment